-Gwendolyn Brown ‘11 is serving as a Senior Research Assistant at the Environmental Law Institute in Washington, D.C.
+Gwendolyn Brown ‘11 is serving as a Senior Research Associate at the Environmental Law Institute in Washington, D.C.

-Edward "Anskar" Fosse '11 is currently in a Fulbright program teaching English at a school in South Korea.
+Edward "Anskar" Fosse '11 is currently a MBA Candidate at Rotman School of Management.

 Owen Carhart '09 currently resides in Miami Beach, FL and is the owner/operator of Carhart Capital Management and Carhart Enterprises LLC.
 He is a financial advisor and private business consultant.
 He is currently engaged in numerous entrepreneurial endeavors and is working on continuing expanding and growing his business.